mongodb/docs/source/includes/fact-remove-group.rst

 .. only:: classic or cloud

-   Please contact MMS support to remove a company or group from your MMS account.
+   Please contact |mms| support to remove a company or group from your
+   |mms| account.

 .. only:: onprem

-   Please contact your MMS administrator to remove a company or group from your MMS account.
+   Please contact your |mms| administrator to remove a company or group from your |mms| account.